lianne/liane.github.io/index.markdown

 Welcome
 =======

-Ciao I'm Luigi Iannelli, an associate professor of Automatic Control at the [University of Sannio][unisannio] in Benevento.
+I'm Luigi Iannelli, an associate professor of Automatic Control at the [University of Sannio][unisannio] in Benevento.
 Here you can find out more about me, the courses I teach at the [Department of Engineering][ding] and my research activities within GRACE, the Group for Research on Automatic Control Engineering.

 <div class="section" markdown="1">